- What is the Adobe Creativity Scholarships program?

 Q: What do scholarship recipients receive?

-Creativity Scholars may occasionally be given other opportunities by Adobe to further their professional development.
-Some past and present examples include invitations to conferences or film festivals and opportunities to be mentored by Adobe employees.
+In addition to receiving the scholarship, Creativity Scholars will receive a free Creative Cloud subscription for each year they are in the program and may occasionally be given other opportunities by Adobe to further their professional development.
+Some past and present examples include invitations to conferences or film festivals and opportunities to engage with Adobe employees.

 Q: How will I demonstrate academic progress?